sinnud/rustbook/README.md

-# Collatz problem in Rust
+# encryption decryption using XOR in Rust
-From the first problem in https://aml3.github.io/RustTutorial/
+From the second problem in https://aml3.github.io/RustTutorial/